Gudia (1997 film)

 Gudia is a 1997 Indian drama film directed by Gautam Ghose.
 It was screened in the Un Certain Regard section at the 1997 Cannes Film Festival.
+It won the National Film Award for Best Feature film in Hindi.
+It is based on a short story of Mahasweta Devi.

 Plot

 It is the story of a ventriloquist (Mithun Chakraborty), his life and love.
-It is based on a play by Mahasweta Devi.